benediktwerner/lichess-docker/README.md

 * Restart the Docker container and attach to it: `docker start lichess --attach --interactive`
 * Open a second shell in the running container: `docker exec -it lichess bash`
 * Remove the Docker container (e.g. to mount a different volume): `docker rm lichess`

+# License

+- `build/nvm-install.sh` is licensed under the MIT license.
+See the file's header.
+- `build/sdkman-init.sh` is licensed under the Apache 2.0 license.
+See the file's header.
+- All other code is in the public domain.